ncatlab/nlab-content/pages/1/7/9/0/971/content.md

 * If an accessible category in addition has all (small) [[colimit]]s (or, equivalently, [[limits]]), then it is a [[locally presentable category]].

 * A [[small category]] is accessible precisely when it is [[idempotent complete category|idempotent complete]].
-Makkai--Par&eacute; say that this means accessibility is an "almost pure smallness condition."
+Makkai--Par&#233; say that this means accessibility is an "almost pure smallness condition."

 * A functor out of an accessible category that is $\kappa$-continuous for some [[regular cardinal]] $\kappa$ is an [[accessible functor]].